-<GroupIsNames> should be true, if groups are supplied as names, and false, if they are supplied as Windows Security Identifiers (SID).
+<GroupIsNames> should be true, if groups are supplied as names for use with Document Metadata Service (DMS) authorization.
+Set it to false, if they are supplied as Windows Security Identifiers (SID) that allow NTFS authorization.

 The ticket is returned in the following format: